nasa/cape/doc/common/report/main.rst

 ------------------
 The above sample contains two sample report definitions, but several options were left out.
 The example below contains a more complete set of options.
+There is a separate :ref:`JSON page <cape-json-Report>` that lists in detail the possible options that can be specified.

     .. code-block:: javascript